ytakelab/molbio_protocol/plasmid/plasmid_protocol.md

 3. Centrifuge Miniprep tube 6000 × g for 15 min at 4 °C. Remove supernatant.
 ### In the following, use QIAGEN Plasmid Kit.
 Chill Buffer P1, P3 to 4 °C. Heat Buffer P2 to 37 °C.
 4. Add 250 µL Buffer P1 to the pellet and dissolve the pellet in the solution (by pipetting and vortex).
-Transfer the suspension to a 2 mL Eppendorf.
+Transfer the suspension to a 2 mL Eppendorf tube.
 5. Add 250 µL Buffer P2 to the suspension and mix by inverting 4-6 times.
 (If LyseBlue is added to P1, the suspension turns to blue.)
 6. Add 250 µL Buffer P3 and invert 4-6 times.
 (If LyseBlue is added to P1, the suspension turns from blue to clear.)
 7. Centrifuge > 13000 rpm for 10 min at 4 °C, and apply the supernatant to QIAprep Spin Columns.